-Applying JIT is a risk to most companies compared to their traditional operating methodology.
+Applying JIT adds a new risk to most companies compared to their traditional operating methodology.
 A minor error or interruption in the flow of materials or information can be very costly and outweight the intended benefits.
 JIT should not be forced or implemented with significant investment if forethought and enterprise-wide engagement.

 Companies apply JIT to receive goods only as they are needed in the production process which normally has the effect of reducing inventory costs.
 A reduction in inventory enhances cash flow but doesn't always flow to the bottom line.

 That is the first step.
 Then the willingness to properly plan within their own four walls and the entire supply chain.

 A small error in planning a JIT program can lead to significant downtime in a workcell or assembly line resulting in a sizable (and unplanned) impact to cash flow and the bottom line.